 Is CrashPlan certified for ISO27001 or SSAE16 compliance?

 We ensure and monitor appropriate ISO27001 or SSAE16 certifications for our cloud data centers, and are an ISO27001-certified organization.

 Can I use CrashPlan for Small Business in environments subject to specific regulation such as HIPAA?

 Yes.
 CrashPlan currently enters business associate agreements (BAAs) with CrashPlan for Small Business customers.
-For specific questions about regulated data, contact our technical support agents.
+For specific questions about regulated data, contact our Customer Champions.
 For more information about obtaining a BAA for HIPAA compliance, see Obtain a BAA with CrashPlan.